 Changes to rehabilitation credit

 The TCJA limits the rehabilitation tax credit to certified historic structures for amounts paid or incurred after 2017.
 Although the credit for certified historic structures remains at 20%, it must be claimed ratably over a five-year period beginning in the taxable year in which the qualified rehabilitated structure is placed in service.
 The TCJA includes a transition rule that applies to all properties (whether historic or not) owned or leased by the taxpayer as of December 31, 2017 if the 24 month period selected by the taxpayer to cover expenses by the credit (or the 60 month period if applicable under the statute) begins no later than 180 days after date of enactment of the TCJA.

-The TCJA limits deductions for net operating losses (“NOLs”) to 80% of taxable income for any taxable year (90% in connection with NOLs related to excess business losses discussed above).
+The TCJA limits deductions for net operating losses (“NOLs”) to 80% of taxable income for any taxable year.
 NOLs will no longer expire after 20 years but will be carried forward indefinitely to future tax years.
 However, the current two-year carryback of NOLs will no longer be available to most taxpayers.

 Reduced FIRPTA withholding tax rate applicable to REIT capital gain distributions

 Under the TCJA, transactions that were subject to a 35% withholding tax rate under the Foreign Investment in Real Property Tax Act (FIRPTA), including capital gain dividends and liquidating distributions paid by REITs, are now subject to FIRPTA withholding at the highest corporate tax rate in effect for the taxable year, which is 21% effective January 1, 2018.